Gold - The Yellow Metal

 These occurrences are in fact real and important, but they have been reduced to insignificance worldwide by the discovery of many more, larger reservoirs of gold.
 Two of the more important types are deposits called porphyry coppers and Carlin-type gold.
 Both types of ores were discovered when mining engineers realized that very small concentrations of gold could be mined profitably if the volume of mineralized rock was accessible and large enough.

 Porphyry coppers are the result of a well-defined sequence of events.
 A large body of rock melts in the heat of the Earth's crust about 10 miles deep, and rises through the crust because its density as a semi-liquid magma is less than that of the surrounding rock.
 This rising bubble of melted rock contains water, copper and gold in solution.
 As the magmatic bubble rises into a lower pressure environment, it starts to boil off its contained fluids, and the loss of fluids forces the magma to begin to freeze in place when the crystals begin to congeal and interlock.
 The frozen magma continues to boil its included fluids while it is locked in place, and the usual result is an enormous explosion which causes the enclosing rock to fracture and allows the copper-gold solution to penetrate deeply, creating an ore shell.
-Generally in these systems, copper is the primary ore mineral, and gold is produced as a byproduct.
+Generally in these systems, chalcopyrite (copper-iron sulfide) is the primary ore mineral, and gold is produced as a byproduct.

 Carlin-type gold deposits are created from similar scenarios, with the important difference that the rising magma usually has a less explosive outcome, and it is invading a highly reactive environment of calcareous rocks, which tend to dissolve in the face of the advancing heat front, and allow the gold to precipitate from the migrating solutions.
 The result in a Carlin system is a widespread penetration of mineralization throughout a somewhat permeable zone of carbonate sediments.
 (Carlin is a tiny town in eastern Nevada, USA where this type of mineralization was first observed in 1960, and now much of eastern Nevada hosts millions of ounces of microscopic gold).